Public art: United States, 20th century

-In the 1930s, the production of national symbolism implied by 19th century monuments starts being regulated by long-term national programs with propaganda goals (Federal Art Project, United States; Cultural Office, Soviet Union).
-Programs like President Roosevelt's New Deal facilitated the development of public art during the Great Depression but was wrought with propaganda goals.
+In the 1930s, the production of national symbolism implied by 19th-century monuments began being regulated by long-term national programs with propaganda goals (Federal Art Project, United States; Cultural Office, Soviet Union).
+Programs like President Roosevelt's New Deal facilitated the development of public art during the Great Depression, but were wrought with propaganda goals.
 New Deal art programs were intended to develop national pride in American culture while avoiding addressing the faltering economy.
 Although problematic, New Deal art programs such as FAP altered the relationship between the artist and society by making art accessible to all people.
 The New Deal program Art-in-Architecture (A-i-A) developed percent for art programs, a structure for funding public art still utilized today.
 This program allotted one half of one percent of total construction costs of all government buildings to the purchase of contemporary American art for them.
 A-i-A helped solidify the policy that public art in the United States should be truly owned by the public.
 It also promoted site-specific public art.

 The approach to public art radically changed during the 1970s, following the civil rights movement's claims on public space, the alliance between urban regeneration programs and artistic efforts at the end of the 1960s, and revised ideas of sculpture.
 Public art acquired a status beyond mere decoration and visualization of official national histories in public space.
 Public art became much more about the public.
-This perspective was reinforced in the 1970s by urban cultural policies, for example the New York-based Public Art Fund and urban or regional Percent for Art programs in the United States and Europe.
+This perspective was reinforced in the 1970s by urban cultural policies, for example, the New York-based Public Art Fund and urban or regional Percent for Art programs in the United States and Europe.
 Moreover, public art discourse shifted from a national to a local level, consistent with the site-specific trend and criticism of institutional exhibition spaces emerging in contemporary art practices.